AMarinic92/AMarinic92.github.io/index.md

 ---

 # Profile

-I am Andrew a computer science major from Canada.
-I have a passion for learning and love finding new skills.
-I thoroughly enjoy working with other motivated and inquisitive individuals on a plethora of projects.
-I have a wide skill set outside of computer science.
-Through my work in the construction industry, schooling, and my plethora of hobbies I find many opportunities to get involved with interesting projects.
-When I am relaxing I can be found wandering around my beloved home city or out in nature, and good company.
-This site is just a little resume and portfolio to give a better look at who I am and what my skills are.
+I am Andrew, a full-stack application developer and computer science major from Canada.
+With a passion for learning and a love for acquiring new skills, I thrive in environments where I can collaborate with motivated and inquisitive individuals on a variety of projects.
+My skill set extends beyond computer science, shaped by my experiences in the construction industry, my academic background, and a diverse range of hobbies.
+These experiences give me the opportunity to get involved in a wide array of interesting, hands-on projects.
+When I’m not working, you’ll find me exploring my beloved home city or enjoying the outdoors with good company.
+This site serves as a resume and portfolio, offering a glimpse into who I am and the skills I bring to the table.
 ## Links

 - [AMarinic92 on GitHub](https://github.com/AMarinic92)